 The sum of the interior angles of a polygon is the total measure of all the angles inside the polygon.
 This sum depends solely on the number of sides the polygon has.
 Triangles, quadrilaterals, pentagons, and hexagons each have a distinct sum of interior angles.
 The relationship between the number of sides and the sum of interior angles is consistent and predictable, making it possible to calculate the sum for any polygon, regardless of its complexity.

 It is important to distinguish between regular and irregular polygons.
 A regular polygon is one in which all sides are of equal length and all angles are equal in measure.
 An irregular polygon, on the other hand, does not have equal sides or equal angles.
 The formula (n - 2) × 180° applies to both regular and irregular polygons.
-However, if you want to find the measure of each individual angle in a regular polygon, you would divide the sum of the interior angles by the number of sides (n).
-For example, a regular hexagon has an interior angle sum of 720°, so each angle measures 720° / 6 = 120°.
+That said, if you want to find the measure of each individual angle in a regular polygon, you would divide the sum of the interior angles by the number of sides (n).
+Take this: a regular hexagon has an interior angle sum of 720°, so each angle measures 720° / 6 = 120°.
 This calculation is only valid for regular polygons.
 In an irregular polygon, the angles can have different measures, and you would need additional information to find the measure of each angle.

 Trends and Latest Developments in Polygon Geometry

 The rise of 3D printing technology has also created new opportunities for exploring and applying geometric principles.
-Designers can create intricate polygonal structures that were previously impossible to manufacture, and engineers can use these structures to develop innovative solutions in fields like aerospace and biomedicine.
+Designers can create detailed polygonal structures that were previously impossible to manufacture, and engineers can use these structures to develop innovative solutions in fields like aerospace and biomedicine.
 As technology continues to advance, the applications of polygon geometry will likely expand even further, driving innovation across various disciplines.

 Tips and Expert Advice for Mastering Interior Angles